martincostello/blog/source/2023-07-11-upgrading-to-dotnet-8-part-2-automation-is-our-friend.md

 With this all set up, I can now manually run the workflow to update the .NET SDK version on the `dotnet-vnext` branch when there's a preview version available.
 This is typically on _[Patch Tuesday][patch-tuesday]_ each month, but not always.

+If the upgrade from one preview to the next goes without a hitch, then it automatically merges and there's nothing that needs doing manually.
+I'm then free to play with any new features in the latest preview release separately.

+If the CI fails, then I can investigate and fix/report the issue(s) before merging the pull request.
+It also gives you a Git commit that's easy to share in a GitHub issue (assuming that your repository is public) to make it easier for the .NET teams to triage and fix any issues you may find.

+This approach makes it easy to focus your time on the parts that are important, rather than having to review _everything_. 😮‍💨

 ## Rebasing the branches